Gerald O. Young

-Biography
+Early life

 Gerald Young was born on May 19, 1930, in Chicago, Illinois.

+Military career

-He served in the Navy from 1947 to 1952, and from 1955 to 1956, when he transferred to the Air Force.
+He joined the Navy as an aviation technician's mate and served from 1947 to 1952, and from 1955 to 1956, when he transferred to the Air Force.
+He completed the Aviation Cadet Training Program and was commissioned a 2nd lieutenant on January 18, 1958 at Reese Air Force Base, Texas.

+After completion of helicopter training, he was assigned to the Marshall Islands from July to December 1958, where he took part in missions in support of the nuclear weapon tests.
+From December 1958 to January 1960, he served in Japan before being deployed to the 566th Strategic Missile Squadron at Francis E. Warren Air Force Base in Wyoming.

+Young served in the 96th Strategic Aerospace Wing at Dyess Air Force Base in Texas, from June 1962 until November 1963.
+He was next sent to Barksdale Air Force Base in Louisiana, where he remained until October 1965.
+From October 1965 until August 1967, Young was assigned to the 381st Strategic Missile Wing at McConnell Air Force Base in Kansas.

+Vietnam war

 During the Vietnam War he served as a captain in the 37th Aerospace Rescue and Recovery Squadron, a helicopter unit operating out of Da Nang Air Force Base, Republic of Vietnam.

 On the night of November 8–9, 1967, Young's aircraft was one of two HH-3E Jolly Green Giant helicopters sent to extract five survivors of a U.S. Army Special Forces reconnaissance team in Laos.
-The extraction site was known to be hot, surrounded by a well-disciplined, crack North Vietnamese Army (NVA) battalion.
+The extraction site was known to be hot, surrounded by a North Vietnamese People's Army of Vietnam battalion.
 Two helicopters had already been shot down and destroyed in the area.
-Illuminated by a C-130 Hercules dropping LUU-2 parachute flares, "Jolly 29" made a pickup of three survivors before being driven off by intense enemy fire.
-Young, piloting "Jolly 26", then attempted to pick up the remaining two survivors, both now wounded.
+Illuminated by a C-130 Hercules dropping LUU-2 parachute flares, Jolly 29 made a pickup of three survivors before being driven off by intense enemy fire.
+Young, piloting Jolly 26, then attempted to pick up the remaining two survivors, both now wounded.
 Fighting was intense both in the air and on the ground.
-A U.S. Air Force para-rescueman aboard Young's aircraft, Larry W. Maysey, jumped from the helicopter and ran down a steep slope, rescuing the two remaining men.
-"Jolly 26" was now being hit with small arms fire.
+A para-rescueman aboard Young's aircraft, Larry W. Maysey, jumped from the helicopter and ran down a steep slope, rescuing the two remaining men.
+Jolly 26 was now being hit with small arms fire.
 Just after Maysey had helped both survivors safely on board, a rocket-propelled grenade (RPG) struck the number one engine, fatally crippling the craft.
 The engine exploded, inverting the helicopter, which rolled and skidded down a deep ravine and burst into flames; Young and one other man survived the crash and escaped the burning wreckage.
-Despite severe wounds, Young evaded capture for seventeen hours until being rescued later that day.
-As a result of Captain Young's efforts, the other survivor of the crash was ultimately rescued and the bodies of those servicemembers who perished were also recovered.
+Despite severe wounds, Young evaded capture for 17 hours until being rescued later that day.
+As a result of Young's efforts, the other survivor of the crash was ultimately rescued and the bodies of those servicemembers who perished were also recovered.

 For these actions, he was awarded the Medal of Honor.
 The para-rescueman, Maysey, was posthumously awarded the Air Force Cross.